merklol/bilingoalcards/README.md

 ## Features

 - Learn with flashcards
-- Listen to words and sentences pronounced correctly by a native speaker.
+- Listen to words, phrases and questions pronounced correctly by a native speaker.
 - Learn Chinese
 - Track your progress
 - Pinyin